 /register.
 If the URI contains parameters, for example,

-Match Mode You can select one of the following match modes.
-By default, match modes are listed and executed in the following order: exact match, prefix match, and fuzzy match.
-You can adjust the priorities of the match modes in a rate limiting rule.
-Then, the match modes are listed and executed based on their priorities.
+Matching Mode You can select one of the following match rules.
+The rate limiting rule applies the match rules in the following order: exact match, prefix match, and fuzzy match.
+You can adjust the priorities of the match rules in a rate limiting rule.
+The match rules are listed and executed based on their priorities.

 - Prefix Match